Deposed Queen Yun: Palace life

 Because she died without issue, the King was urged by counselors to take a second queen consort to secure the royal succession.
-Royal Consort Suk-ui was chosen as new queen consort for her beauty, and was instated in 8 August 1476 at the age of 21.
+Royal Consort Suk-ui was chosen as new queen and was instated on 8 August 1476 at the age of 21.
 Several months later, she gave birth to Yi Yung, later to become King Yeonsan.

 The new queen proved to be temperamental and highly jealous of Seongjong's remaining concubines, even stooping to poisoning one of them in 1477.

-One night in 1479, she clawed the King, leaving visible scratch marks on his face.
-The King tried to conceal the injury, but his mother, Queen Dowager Insu, discovered the truth and ordered the Queen to be deposed and sent into exile.
+When it comes to Queen Yun, the most famous story is that she "scarred King Seongjong's face with her fingernails," but in the Annals of the Joseon Dynasty, there is no record of it and since it is a rumor passed down only through private history, the possibility seems very slim given the circumstances and strong male dominant culture plus the fact that her husband was the King at the time.

 After several rehabilitation attempts initiated by her party, influential government officials petitioned for her execution.
-Deposed Queen was sentenced to death by poisoning.
+The deposed queen was sentenced to death by poisoning.
 She gave the cloth with her blood on it to her mother and asked for it to be given to her son.